odan/slim4-skeleton/docs/domain.md

 A service class is not a "Manager" or "Utility" class.

 Think of the [SRP](http://pragmaticcraftsman.com/2006/07/single-responsibility-principle/) and give a service a "single responsibility".

-> What changes for the same reason should be grouped together.
+What changes for the same reason should be grouped together.

 A service class can have several methods as long as they serve a narrow purpose.
 This also encourages you to name your classes more specifically.
-Instead of a "User" god-class, you might have a `UserRegistration` class with a few methods focusing on registration.
+Instead of a "User" god-class, you might have a `UserCreator` class with a few methods focusing on creating a user.

-> Q: Why would I change my UserRegistration class?<br>
+> Q: Why would I change my UserCreator class?<br>
-> A: Because I'm changing how I register a user<br>
+> A: Because I'm changing how I create a user<br>
 > A: And not because I'm changing how I assign a user to a task.
-Because that's being handled by the UserTaskAssignment class.<br>
+Because that's being handled by the UserTaskAssignor class.<br>

 ## Repositories